djmax008/Jiajun-Cary-Duan/content/publication/2011CAMSAP/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceediongs of the 4th IEEE International Workshop on *Computational Advances in Multi-Sensor Adaptive Processing*, IEEE." publication_short = "In *CAMSAP*"
+publication = "IEEE Transactions on Smart Grid." publication_short = "In *TSG*"

 # Abstract and optional shortened version.
-abstract = "The problem of scheduling and control of appliances for Home Energy Management (HEM) is considered.
-A multi-time scale and multi-stage stochastic optimization framework is proposed for the control of the Heating, Ventilation, and Air Conditioning (HVAC) unit, the charging of Plug-in Hybrid Electric Vehicle (PHEV), and the scheduling of deferrable load such as washer/dryer operations.
-Formulated as a constrained stochastic optimization that incorporates thermal dynamics, temperature measurements, and the real time pricing signal, a model predictive control algorithm is proposed that minimizes customer's discomfort level subject to cost and peak power constraints." abstract_short = "The problem of scheduling and control of appliances for Home Energy Management (HEM) is considered. "
+abstract = "This paper presents a novel fault location method for single-phase microgrids.
+In order to locate a fault, a feature specific to the fault location is found, namely the maximum oscillation magnitude of the transient voltage signal induced by the fault.
+Our theoretical study and extensive simulations demonstrate that there is an approximated linear relationship between the maximum magnitude of the transient signal observed by a sensor, and the distance between the sensor and the fault location.
+Based on the discovered relationship, microgrid topology and sensor location information, we have designed an algorithm capable of locating the fault in the single-phase microgrids.
+The proposed fault location method has been implemented and validated through simulations in Electro-Magnetic Transients Program and MATLAB.
+The average localization error is less than 10% in the evaluation results, which manifests the significance of the novel method, as there is little research done for fault location in single-phase microgrids." abstract_short = "This paper presents a novel fault location method for single-phase microgrids. "

 # Is this a selected publication? (true/false)
-selected = false
+selected = ture

 # Projects (optional).
 #   Associate this publication with one or more of your projects.